Washington Area Theatre Community Honors

 The Washington Area Theatre Community Honors, better known as the WATCH Awards, are theater awards recognizing excellence in Community theater in the Washington, D.C. area since 2000.

 During the COVID pandemic, the WATCH Awards were put on hold.
-The are set to return in 2022.
+They are set to return in 2022.

 History

 Established in 2000 to honor people involved in local theaters throughout the D.C. area, the first award show was presented March 2, 2001.
 The creation of the WATCH Awards helped "increase the reputation of area community theater," according to Michael Toscano of The Washington Post.

 Awards categories

 In each of the forty categories, five nominees were selected based on the average scores of eight judges.
 In some categories, due to score ties, more than five nominees are announced.
 Nominations are provided in alphabetical order by nominee.
 The nominations are provided by category and then by theater at the end of the document.